-This spicy chili pepper chicken can be prepared the night before and slow cooked in the crock pot the next day.
+This spicy crockpot chicken chili pepper stew can be prepared the night before and slow cooked in the crock pot the next day.
 A super quick and easy meal to make ahead.

 I chose to modify the original recipe by cooking the dish in a crock pot rather than the oven.
-I also used cut up skinless chicken breasts instead of cutting up whole chickens into pieces.
+I also used cut up skinless chicken breasts instead of cutting up whole chickens into pieces to make a spicy crockpot chicken chili stew.

-This chili pepper chicken is so simple to throw together.
-My chicken breasts were still frozen when I cut it into large chunks.
+This spicy crockpot chicken chili stew is so simple to throw together.
+In fact, my chicken breasts were still frozen when I cut it into large chunks.

 Looking back, I probably should have cut the chicken up into smaller pieces.
 I ended up chopping them up with a spoon into bite size pieces as I ate it.